Reporter Outreach Logo

 This is the part most ranking guides skip entirely — and it's arguably more important than traditional positions in 2026.

-AI Overviews now appear in roughly 25% of all Google searches (Conductor, Q1 2026).
-They sit above every organic result, above every ad.
+AI Overviews now appear on a significant share of Google searches and sit above every organic result, above every ad.
 When your brand is cited in an AI Overview, you're getting visibility that even a #1 ranking can't match.

 How to check your AI visibility